ABI-Tutorials/DTP-ModelConstruction/source/modelconstruction.rst

 Open the 'DTP-ModelConstruction-Task4' workflow and execute it.
 It has the same data point cloud as the first task, but has a mesh with more than twice as many elements and approximately twice as many parameters, so it is more able to attain a close fit with the data, but takes longer to solve.

 Try some of the exercises from Task 1 with this model.
 With more elements the model is more susceptible to wavy solutions so applying appropriate smoothing penalties is more critical.

 When performing the second exercise from Task 1, iterate 3 times with the initial strain penalty of 0.001, then re-project points and fit with a strain penalty of 0.0001.
 Note down the mean and and error: the mean should be under half of the value from Task 1.
 More importantly, zoom in on the tips of the breasts to see that the fit is much better there.

+Reset by switching to Align mode and back, then project and fit with a Curvature Penalty of 10 and Strain Penalty of 0.
+Reproject and re-fit a second time.
+You'll find this gives a very attractive result, even after 1 iteration.

 Task 5: Fine plate model fitted to noisy data
 ---------------------------------------------